-The new program, which has already been run very successfully with an initial cohort of Deputies from across Australia and New Zealand, has been designed by co-directors Kathryn Anderson and Martin Stewart-Weeks, who bring strong practical experience as well as leading contemporary theory about public sector leadership.
+The program has been designed by co-directors Kathryn Anderson and Martin Stewart-Weeks, who bring strong practical experience as well as leading contemporary thinking about public sector leadership.

 Who is it for?

-This program is for Deputies of public sector organisations across Australia and Aotearoa-New Zealand (and possibly beyond) and is tailored to early stage Deputies of departments and statutory entities, rather than those who are more experienced at that level.
+This program is for Deputy Secretaries of public sector organisations across Australia and Aotearoa New Zealand (and possibly beyond) and is tailored to early stage Deputies of departments and statutory entities (up to two years experience), rather than those who are more experienced at that level.

 It is designed to support the successful transition of senior executives to Deputy level and equip participants with tools to make them more flexible and effective in their roles.